mbrossard/uasn1/README.md

   * No string format validations are performed.
   * Only a very small subset is supported.
   * Leaks a lot of memory.

+Possible improvements:

+  * Have a parsing mode that minimizes memory allocation.